-Bill Lawvere proposed to found mathematics on a first-order axiomatisation of the category of categories.
+Bill Lawvere proposed to found mathematics on ETCC (for ‘ Elementary Theory of the Category of Categories’), a first-order axiomatisation of the category of categories.
 This has not been very successful, but his other proposal, a first-order axiomatisation of the category of sets, works well.
 These and related approaches to foundations may be called structural or categorial (or categorical, which is more common but clashes with another sense of ‘categorical’ in logic).

 Lawvere's system ETCS (for ‘the Elementary Theory of the Category of Sets’) essentially states that the category of sets is a topos with certain properties, in particular a well-pointed topos.
-This can be stated in elementary (first-order) terms; indeed, Lawvere invented the now-default notion of elementary topos (in contrast to the original notion of Grothendieck topos) to do this.
+This can be stated in elementary (first-order) terms; indeed, the system of axioms for ETCS in 1965 was retrospectively an important step in Lawvere’s quest to give a first-order axiomatization for the topos concept that was originally formulated in higher-order terms by the Grothendieck school, resulting in 1970 in the by the now-default notion of elementary topos that subsumes the original notion, now called Grothendieck topos, as an important special case.

 It is also possible to found mathematics on the internal language of a topos.
 In this case, the topos need not be well-pointed (and indeed, the condition that a topos be well-pointed cannot be stated in its own internal language; or if you prefer, every topos is well-pointed internally).
 This is equivalent to a certain formulation of type theory, so it is (in a sense) nothing new, although it leads to new perspectives, as in the next paragraph.